rufilboss/hashnodeblog/clgcjon7r000309l0hat793mw.md

 In addition, the OSI model provides a common language for network troubleshooting.
 When different teams are working on a network issue, they can use the OSI model as a reference to communicate with each other and identify the root cause of the problem.

+## Conclusion

-In conclusion, the OSI model is a valuable tool for DevOps teams to troubleshoot network issues.
+The OSI model is a valuable tool for DevOps teams to troubleshoot network issues.
 By understanding the functions of each layer and using the model as a reference, DevOps teams can quickly and efficiently identify and resolve network issues, ensuring that applications are running smoothly and users are satisfied.